AmishKakka/Document-Summarizer/README.md

 ```

 # **Pointers**
-1. The idea was to implement Retreival-Augmented Generation (RAG) and the power of LLMs to generate relevant text.
+1. The idea is to implement Retreival-Augmented Generation (RAG) and the power of LLMs to generate relevant text.
 2. To store the embeddings of the documents, ChromaDB is used and accessed using the LangChain library.
-3. You can upload only 1 document at a time.
+3. You can upload only mutiple document at a time and query any document.